longpan0901/longpan.github.io/_pages/cv.md

 ## Reviewer
 ### Journal articles
+* Transportation Research Part A: Policy and Practice, 2023
-* Transportation Research Part D: Transport and Environment, 2020
+* Transportation Research Part D: Transport and Environment, 2020, 2023
+* China J. Highw.
+Transp. (中国公路学报), 2023
+* Travel Behaviour and Society, 2022
 * IEEE Transactions on Intelligent Transportation Systems, 2020
 * Journal of Advanced Transportation, 2020
 * Sustainable Cities and Society, 2021
-* Travel Behaviour and Society, 2022
 * Journal of Environmental Management, 2018
 * Journal of Cleaner Production, 2020
 * The Annals of Regional Science, 2021